perryfranks/zmk_corne_prog_dvorak/README.md

 ## Contributing

 Pull requests are welcome.
 This was a simple layout I wanted without knowing too much about ZMK.
 Expansions, remixes and so on are welcome as well as publish your own repos.
+Go crazy.

 ## License